Getting Ready for school

 Click here to access this local guide to Didcot.

-SCASKIDS – a new educational website designed for children, parents and schools that has been launched by South Central Ambulance Service NHS Foundation Trust.
+SCASKIDS – an educational website designed for children, parents and schools that has been launched by South Central Ambulance Service NHS Foundation Trust.

 The website – which can be accessed at www.scaskids.co.uk – provides easy advice and information for children, parents and teachers designed to help ensure young people can stay healthy, safe and know what to do in an emergency.